 Variety of Instruments

-Adapted lessons are available for piano, guitar, voice, flute, and cello.
+Adapted lessons are available for piano, guitar, ukulele, voice, and flute.
 Lessons are taught by a board-certified music therapist.
 Your child’s teacher will help determine which instrument is the most appropriate fit.

 How do you adapt lessons to meet my child’s needs?

 Here are a few examples:

 - color/letter/number coding rather than using complex musical notation

 - enlarged or simplified music to minimize distraction